|Urhobo Historical Societ|

 MATTERS OF URGENT STATE ATTENTION

-cannot afford to be disenfranchised and remain excluded
+The Ijaw cannot afford to be disenfranchised and remain excluded from

-from the Nigeria Democracy for eight (8) consecutive years.
-In the
+the Nigeria Democracy for eight (8) consecutive years.
+In the words of

 Non-delimitation of electoral constituencies in Warri South-West by INEC was a political problem and the subsequent Justice Alhassan Idoko Commission of Enquiry set up on the Warri Crisis with several others, was for political resolution of the political problem within the context of Rule of Law.